asus4/ShaderGraphNullReferenceException/README.md

 1. Press "Play" button in Unity Editor.
 2. Stop plying
 3. Try to crate a new node in the Shader Graph
-    - Both "right click" and "space" will cause the error.
+    - Both "right click" and "space" will throw the error.